Origin of Miles to Go Before I Sleep

-This phrase is used in almost every walk of life, including literature, businesses, politics and everyday life, etc. For instance, an old man can say to his children to show that he has much more to do for them before he dies.
-A businessman can alludes to his business to his workers that he has to do much to give them some bonus.
+This phrase is used in almost every walk of life, including literature, business, politics, and everyday life.
+For instance, an old man can say this to his children to show that he has much more to do for them before he dies.
+A businessman can allude to his business and his workers that he has to do much to give them some bonus.
 A military strategist can allude this to his troops to urge them to complete the mission before they could sleep.

 But I have promises to keep,

 And miles to go before I sleep,

 (Stopping by Woods on a Snowy Evening, Lines 15-16)

 The traveler in this poem enters into a remote area where the weather is soothing, the scenery is bewitching, making him want to stay for a while.
 However, the speaker needs to continue this journey to fulfill his promises.

 Literary Analysis of Miles to Go Before I Sleep